morteza89/AI-Playground/Ollama-play-ground/ReadMe.md

 **Note:** By default, Ollama runs locally.
 The model is loaded and executed on your hardware.
 You can configure Ollama to use your CPU, iGPU, or GPU by setting environment variables before starting the server (see Ollama docs for details).

-## Script Comparison: Three Approaches
+## Script Comparison: Four Approaches

 ### 1. Using requests (no external Ollama client).py